When the Salt Is Under Water: Storm Hits Saltworks at Ses Salines

 Ecological disruptions

-Salt pans are more than salt basins.
+Salt evaporation ponds are more than salt basins.
 They are habitats: wading birds rest there, small crustaceans and microorganisms create complex food chains.
 Sudden fluctuations in water level and salinity disturb breeding times and migration routes.
 A too-rapid influx or a long-term flooding can shift species — with consequences that become noticeable only months later in bird counts and insect catches.

 What is often overlooked